Strultz/organya.h/README.md

 To use this library, just `#include "organya.h"` in your project.
 Define `ORGANYA_IMPLEMENTATION` before including the header in one .c file to create the implementation.
+You should also link with `-lm` on Linux/BSD systems.

 ## Example